Safety Stand Down

 At the University of Alberta, safety stand down meetings are about the need for the university to reset its health and safety practices and to embed safety as a core value in everything that we do.

-The safety stand down initiative is in response to several serious and preventable incidents that have occurred recently, in research laboratories and facilities across the university.
-To reaffirm its commitment to safety, the U of A is calling on supervisors to acknowledge their roles and responsibilities related to safety practices and to implement measures related to supervision, hazard assessment, training, and emergency preparedness.
+The safety stand down was in response to several serious and preventable incidents that have occurred recently, in research laboratories and facilities across the university.
+To reaffirm its commitment to safety, the U of A called on supervisors to acknowledge their roles and responsibilities related to safety practices and to implement measures related to supervision, hazard assessment, training, and emergency preparedness.

 Refer to this process guide or see the key dates below: